Empress Ki (TV series)

 Empress Ki is a 2013–2014 South Korean historical drama television series starring Ha Ji-won as the titular Empress Ki.
 The 51-episode series aired on MBC TV from October 28, 2013, to April 29, 2014, on Mondays and Tuesdays at 21:55 (KST).

 A domestic and overseas hit, the series received the Golden Bird Prize for Serial Drama at the 9th Seoul International Drama Awards.
 Ha Ji-won also won the Grand Prize at the MBC Drama Awards for her performance.

 Title

 The early working title was Hwatu but the title was changed to prevent confusion with the similarly named playing cards.

 Synopsis

-The series revolves around Ki Seung-nyang (Ha Ji-won), a Goryeo-born woman who ascends to power despite the restrictions of the era's class system, and later marries Toghon Temür (emperor of the Yuan dynasty) to become a Yuan empress, instead of her first love, Wang Yoo (Joo Jin-mo).
+The series revolves around Ki Seung-nyang (Ha Ji-won), a Goryeo-born woman who ascends to power despite the restrictions of the era's class system, and later marries the emperor of the Yuan dynasty, Toghon Temür (Ji Chang-wook) to become a Yuan empress, instead of her first love, Wang Yoo (Joo Jin-mo).
 It managed to highlight the deep love the Emperor embedded in Lady Ki and depicts her loves and political ambitions.